cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 == Installation ==

-* Install and activate the plugin like you do with any other plugins.
-* Free Register or Login on https://gourl.io and get free Payment Boxes Private/Public Keys
+* Go to Wordpress Plugins > Add New
+* Click Upload Plugin Zip File
+* Upload the zipped gourl_wordpress file and click "Upload Now"
+* Go to Installed Plugins
+* Activate the "GoUrl Bitcoin Payment Gateway & Paid Downloads & Membership"
 * Free Register or Login on the website https://gourl.io
-* Create new payment box/es and get free Private/Public Keys https://gourl.io/editrecord/coin_boxes/0
+* Create new payment boxes and get free Private/Public Keys https://gourl.io/editrecord/coin_boxes/0
-* You will need to place Callback URL, please use: http://yoursite.com/?cryptobox.callback.php
+* You will need to place Callback URL, please use: http://yoursite.com/?cryptobox.callback.php (the gourl wordpress plugin should be activated beforehand)
-* Goto Plugin General Settings on your website and enter that keys
+* Go to GoUrl Plugin Settings on your website and enter the private/public keys
+* You can create Paid Products, Files, Membership, etc on your Wordpress Website

 THAT'S IT!
-YOUR WEBSITE READY TO ACCEPT BITCOINS ONLINE!
+YOUR WEBSITE IS READY TO ACCEPT BITCOINS ONLINE!

-Now you can add paid files for sell using "Add New File" or click on "Pay-Per-View", get shortcode and use it on your webpages to sell premium content / videos

 More information at [https://gourl.io/bitcoin-wordpress-plugin.html](https://gourl.io/bitcoin-wordpress-plugin.html).

+== Upgrading ==

+* Go to Wordpress Plugins
+* Delete "GoUrl Bitcoin Payment Gateway & Paid Downloads & Membership" plugin with files (all your uploaded files/settings are saved in the system and will not be deleted)
+* Install new Plugin version and Activate it.

 == Screenshots ==

-Screenshot folder location is /screenshots
+1. GoUrl Bitcoin Plugin Summary Page
+2. GoUrl Bitcoin Information

-1. screenshot-1.png  - Plugin General Settings Page - place free Private/Public keys from Gourl.io and activate bitcoin/cryptocoin payments
+3. Plugin General Settings Page - place free Private/Public keys from Gourl.io and activate bitcoin/cryptocoin payments
-2. screenshot-2.png  - Files Page - list of all your files for sell
-3. screenshot-3.png  - Payments Page - list of all received payments
+4. All Payments Page - list of all received payments
-4. screenshot-4.png  - Pay-Per-View Settings Page - sell Premium Access to Your Webpages/Videos
+5. Pay-Per-Membership Settings Page - sell Premium Access to Your Webpages/Videos
+6. Example Pay-Per-Membership locked page
+7. Pay-Per-Product Page - list of all paid payments
-5. screenshot-5.png  - File Edit Page - add new file for sell
+8. Pay-Per-Product New Record Page - add new product for sale
-6. screenshot-6.png  - Webpage Example with Payment Box.
-Just add this shortcode to any your page or post - [gourl-download id="1"]
-7. screenshot-7.png  - Second Example with Payment Box.
-Just add this shortcode to any your page or post - [gourl-download id="2"]
-8. screenshot-8.png  - Pay-Per-View Content Lock Page.
-Place this shortcode - [gourl-lock img="image1.jpg"] anywhere in the original text on your premium pages/posts
-9. screenshot-9.png  - Pay-Per-View Video Lock Page.
-Place shortcode - [gourl-lock img="image2.jpg"] anywhere in the original text on your premium pages/posts with videos
+9. Example Pay-Per-Product - selling product online
+10. Pay-Per-Download Page - list of all paid files
+11. Example Pay-Per-Download - selling file online

 == Changelog ==

+= 1.1.0 =
+Added Pay-Per-Product, Pay-Per-Membership

-= 1.00 =
+= 1.0.0 =
-This is the first version of GoUrl Bitcoin Paid Downloads & Paid Access to Videos/Pages Plugin.
+This is the first version of GoUrl Bitcoin Payment Gateway & Paid Downloads & Membership Plugin.

+== Upgrade Notice ==

+= 1.1.0 =
+This update includes several new features, enhancements, and bugfixes.
+Updating is recommended.